Shalini-mg/India-Import-Trade-Analysis/README.md

 Interpretation
 The mean is much higher than the median, showing that a relatively small number of high-value records strongly influence the average.
 The mode is ₹0, indicating that zero-value records occur frequently.
-The high standard deviation indicates substantial variation in import values.
+The high standard deviation indicates substantial variation in individual import values.
-The very high positive skewness indicates a strong right-skewed distribution with a long upper tail.
+The very high positive skewness indicates a strongly right-skewed distribution with a long upper tail.
 The high kurtosis indicates the presence of extreme observations.

 Extreme values were not automatically removed because they may represent genuine high-value trade transactions.
----

-📊 Data Visualizations & Findings
+📈 Data Visualizations & Findings
 1. Import Value Box Plot

 The box plot was used to examine the spread, distribution, and extreme values of import value.